billthefarmer/gpdf/README.md

 ![](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/gpdf/whatamess.png)

 If you change the algorithm for resolving GEDCOM xrefs half way through the development process you can produce a wonderful mess.
+All these lines are correct, it's just the people are in the wrong places.